-Seattle Councilmember Lorena Gonzalez announces bid for state attorney general
+Seattle councilmember Lorena Gonzalez announces bid for state attorney general

-Seattle City Councilmember Lorena Gonzalez is running for Washington state attorney general.
+SEATTLE — Seattle city councilmember Lorena Gonzalez is running for Washington state attorney general.

 Gonzalez made her formal announcement Thursday morning.